qrvey/partner-portal/docs/ui-docs/dataviews/chart-types.md

 * For displaying the promotional distribution of data or to draw an audience of media and business industries.

 ### How to Use Pie Charts
 You can create Pie charts anywhere that the Chart Builder is available.
-For a general overview of the Chart Builder, please check <a href="docs/ui-docs/dataviews/chart-builder/"> this section</a>.
+For a general overview of the Chart Builder, please check <a href="/docs/ui-docs/dataviews/chart-builder/" target="_blank">this section</a>.

 To get started, open the chart builder, and a new window will open up in the center of the screen, as shown below.